 The Catalyst Foundation works each day to serve and embrace the marginalized, disenfranchised and often invisible in our society.

-Catalyst was founded in 1992 by Sonny Bartz (who died of AIDS in 1993) and his wife, Susan Lawrence, M.D., a board certified internist and medical oncologist and our current CEO.
+Catalyst was founded in 1992 by Sonny Bartz (who died of AIDS in 1993) and his wife, Susan Lawrence, M.D., a board certified internist and medical oncologist.
 Shortly before his death, Sonny observed, "I'm not dying of AIDS, but of the delayed effects of child abuse."
 This intuitive statement, now supported by the firm scientific evidence of the landmark Adverse Childhood Experiences (ACE) Study (www.acestudy.org; www.cdc.gov/nccdphp/ace/) informed Catalyst's mission, programs, and services over the past two decades.
 While our founding agenda was focused primarily on HIV/AIDS medical care and prevention, over the years we broadened this scope to include others in need in our underserved community, particularly the homeless.
 In all we do, Catalyst employs the guiding principles of trauma-informed care: safety, trustworthiness, choice, collaboration, empowerment, and cultural/ linguistic competency.
 These values allow us to address the root causes of health and psychosocial problems of those we serve, rather than simply providing treatment for the consequences.

 In 2008, Catalyst received a $1.8 million, 3 year grant from the Los Angeles County Community Development Commission to expand our supportive services for the homeless and unstably housed in the Antelope Valley.
 During this time, we provided supportive services for over 3,000 poor, unstably housed, and homeless persons, as well as rapid rehousing services for 250 homeless individuals and families.
 We are proud that 83% of our rapid rehousing participants maintained permanent housing for at least 18 months.
 This grant also allowed us to launch our Healing Center for Adults Recovering From Childhood Abuse in 2009.
-The Center Director is a Marriage and Family Therapist with special expertise in working with survivors of childhood abuse, people living with HIV/AIDS, and substance abusers.
+The Center Director is a Marriage and Family Therapist with special expertise in working with survivors of childhood abuse, people living with HIV/AIDS, substance abusers, and homeless.
 The Center provides trauma-specific mental health care for approximately 250 low income people each year.

 Last year, Catalyst received a $918,000 grant from the Veterans' Administration Supportive Services for Veteran Families (SSVF) program.
 Through this program, we provide rapid rehousing services as well as temporary financial assistance (for security and utility deposits, furnishings, emergency supplies, transportation, child care, and other areas necessary to maintain permanent housing).
 During the first year of this program, we provided $273,000 in financial assistance to over 500 poor and homeless veterans and veteran families.
 This grant was renewed for this year (with an increased award of $1 million), and we will be providing a higher level of service to this important population in our community.
 Catalyst also was awarded funding through the United Way in support of our rapid rehousing program as well as financial stability services (financial literacy education and asset building services provided in collaboration with Antelope Valley Bank).